-Revenue is recognised at a point in time in in the amount of the price, before tax on sales, expected to be received by the company for sale of lumber, hardware supplies and related products in their ordinary activities, as performance obligations are fulfilled and the product is delivered to the customers.
+Revenue is recognised at a point in time in in the amount of the price, before tax on sales and after deducting discounts and rebates, expected to be received by the company for sale of lumber, hardware supplies and related products in their ordinary activities, as performance obligations are fulfilled and the product is delivered to the customers.
 The invoices are generated and the revenue recognised at that point in time.
 Invoices are usually payable within 30 days.